tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 73 (DuFr).md

 [[Kenzo]] leads the group in meditation, and one by one the party clears their minds, except for [[Seeker]], who is having trouble focusing on emptiness.
 The throne room vanishes, the ice melts, and all that is left is an empty expanse with small pools of silver water.
 A clockwork cat approaches one of the pools, and begins to drink.
 The mechanical cat approaches [[Seeker]], and falls into a pile of gears at his touch; as the cat collapses, a wind picks up, cold with the taste of ice.
 A giant hand emerges from the ground, pointing in the direction of the wind.

 [[Seeker]], along with the heroic [[Ladder]] now sporting a dozen or more medals of honor, leaps to head in that direction, and the party follows.
 As the wind grows more intense, flashes of imagines can be seen, people struggling against snow and ice, freezing slowly until a round pulsating stone, the phasing stone, falls out of one of their hands.

 ![[phasing-stone.png]]

 The party dives through the floor into an empty space, in which the phasing stone floats.

 ![[nightmare-empty.png]]

-After a few failed attempts to capture it, the party realizes that working together is the only way to outdream Kurome. [[Seeker]] dreams a storm of hail and snow pelting the stone, which bursts into flame; [[Delwath]] dreams a giant hunting bird of water, dowsing the stone, which turns to ice; [[Riswynn]] then dreams a wall of fire scorching the ice, and [[Kenzo]] adds a lightning storm with flying boulders crushing it.
+After a few failed attempts to capture it, the party realizes that working together is the only way to outdream [[Kurome]]. [[Seeker]] dreams a storm of hail and snow pelting the stone, which bursts into flame; [[Delwath]] dreams a giant hunting bird of water, dowsing the stone, which turns to ice; [[Riswynn]] then dreams a wall of fire scorching the ice, and [[Kenzo]] adds a lightning storm with flying boulders crushing it.
 The stone turns to solid volcanic rock, and falls through the water bird, into [[Wellby]]'s dreaming: the [[Portable Hole]].

 With that, the party seems to be awake in the library.
 Using the [[Dream Mirror]], they realize that they are still dreaming, but quickly find their freezing bodies at the campsite, and wake themselves up.
 After another round of warming drinks, the party spends the last few hours of the afternoon copying notes and finding books in [[Hralgar]]'s library before returning to the crashed airship via cloud travel at dusk.